worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter NINE: THE LONG WAIT

-### 1982-1985
+**1982-1985**
 The years between Saturn and Uranus were the hardest.

 No flybys.
 No dramatic discoveries.
 Just empty space and mathematics.
 Both Voyagers coasting outward, transmitting routine telemetry, their cameras pointed at nothing but darkness and distant stars.
 The press stopped calling.
 The public stopped caring.
 Even at JPL, the Voyager team shrank as people moved to other missions—Galileo, Magellan, the space station projects.

-Sarah turned thirty-six, then thirty-eight, then forty.
+Liv turned thirty-six, then thirty-eight, then forty.
 She watched her reflection age in the bathroom mirror at work—lines around her eyes, gray threads in her hair.
 Her hands had started to ache in the mornings from years of typing, calculating, writing in notebooks.

 She'd been promoted twice, almost against her will.
 Senior Telemetry Technician in 1982\.
 Systems Analyst in 1984\.
 More money, slightly more respect, but also more meetings and less time for her real work.
 Graves had retired, replaced by a younger supervisor who barely knew she existed.
 The old guard was disappearing.
 New people arrived who'd never heard of Peterson, who didn't know about the October '77 dropout, who thought the Voyagers were just old spacecraft doing routine science.

-Sarah let them think that.
+Liv let them think that.
 She did her job.
 She stayed invisible.

 But at home, the investigation continued.
 Slower now.
 More methodical.
 She'd learned that dramatic breakthroughs were rare.
 Most of the work was patient documentation—recording transmissions, cataloging patterns, building archives.